Zuruuh/react-calendar/docs/why-this-library.md

 And this is a completely valid question!
-Browsers [supports \<input type="date" />](https://caniuse.com/input-datetime) since quite a while now and it solves almost all cases with the simplest developper experience you could ever imagine (adding `type="date"` to your input) with great mouse and keyboard control, accessibility, etc...
+Browsers [supports \<input type="date" />](https://caniuse.com/input-datetime) since quite a while now and it solves almost all cases with the simplest developer experience you could ever imagine (adding `type="date"` to your input) with great mouse and keyboard control, accessibility, etc...

 **BUT**, nonetheless, the native implementation does not provide all the features you might need for your app.